A/Bdr. Jesse Joseph Bush (1886 – 1917)

 1917: First Battle of the Scarpe (9-14 April, including the capture Monchy le Preux and the Wancourt Ridge), Second Battle of the Scarpe (23-24 April, including the capture of Guémappe and Gavrelle), Battle of Arleux (28-29 April), Third Battle of the Scarpe (3-4 May, including the capture of Fresnoy), Capture of Roeux (13-14 May), Battle of the Menin Road (20-25 September)

-Between 26 September and 3 October 1917 the 3rd Division, of which the 29th Battery formed part, were involved in the Battle of Polygon Wood, the fourth phase in a series of battles that were collectively known as Third Battle of Ypres or Passchendaele.
+Between 26 September and 3 October 1917 the 3rd Division, of which the 29th Battery formed part, was involved in the Battle of Polygon Wood, the fourth phase in a series of battles that were collectively known as Third Battle of Ypres (or Passchendaele.)
 It was during this battle that Jesse was wounded and later died in hospital of his injuries on 9 October.
-This was probably in Le Tréport which was an important hospital centre along the coast from Dieppe.
+This may have been in Le Tréport, which was a vital hospital centre along the coast from Dieppe.